 So, that money could potentially be used to bring in a new number two.
 The only question is who?

 Possibly the most exciting young keeper in England, Jordan Pickford, has already moved to Everton.
 While there were no links between Arsenal and Pickford, no doubt the Gunners would have loved to bring him on board.

 Gianluigi Donnarumma temporarily looked like he was leaving Milan, but ended up signing a new, long-term deal just one week ago.

 Arsene Wenger could also look to Udinese, where they have two great prospects vying for minutes.
-Simeone Scuffet was once touted as the next Gigi Buffon, while Alex Meret is also raising eyebrows after playing for SPAL in Serie B.
+Simeone Scuffet was once touted as the next Gigi Buffon.
+Meanwhile, Alex Meret is raising eyebrows after playing for SPAL in Serie B.

-The manager is also known for raiding his homeland for talent, and one young shot-stopper who has impressed in France is Alban Lafont.
-He is still only 18 years old, but has established himself as Toulouse’s first choice keeper.
+The manager is also known for raiding his homeland for talent.
+One young shot-stopper who has impressed in France is Alban Lafont.
+He is still only 18 years old but has established himself as Toulouse’s first choice keeper.